salihmarangoz/depth_image_averaging/README.md

 ## Requirements

 This package is tested on Ubuntu 20.04 and ROS Noetic.
 Other requirements are core packages of ROS which are listed in the `package.xml` file.
+This package also supports acceleration with OpenCL (see `CMakeLists.txt`).

 ## ROS